igd-geo/tracer/README.md

 Provenance messages must have a JSON formatted body.

-**Note.** Currently Tracer can only generate provenacne for processes with a single output, however, multiple inputs are supported.
+**Note.** Currently Tracer can only generate provenance for processeses with a single output, however, multiple inputs are supported.
 ```
 {